ODushyn/odushyn-hugo/content/post/http-return-errors-to-clients.md

 If possible, include a Retry-After response header with either a date or a number of seconds as a hint.

---
-####  Response body
+###  Response body
-*describes the error in a plain text or human readable HTML*
+*Describes the error in a plain text or human readable HTML.*

-**The body must contain enough information to understand why the error occurred and how it can be fixed by the client.**
+The body must contain enough information to understand why the error occurred and how it can be fixed by the client.

 * 	Provide a link to the documentation with error detailed description if the one exist.
 *	If you are logging errors on a server side provide a link that can be used to refer to this error.
 *	Keep the response body descriptive, but exclude details such as stack traces, errors from database connection failures, etc.

---

 I prefer using the next template:
 ```json